Skip to main content

 Ciphers

-Ciphers, also known as cipher suitesExternal LinkThis link leads to an external website and will open in a new tab, are the encryption technology that is used under the hood for encrypting data moving to and from Files.com using SSL/TLS.
+Ciphers, also known as cipher suitesExternal LinkThis link leads to an external website and will open in a new tab, are the encryption technology used under the hood when data moves to and from Files.com over SSL/TLS.
+Files.com follows industry best practices for choosing secure encryption technologies, and balances that against long-term compatibility for customer applications.

-Although we only offer secure modern encryption by default, we also allow our customers to optionally enable legacy (old) ciphers.
-This setting enables outdated clients, systems, and devices to connect via older ciphers and protocols that are known to be insecure.
+Files.com offers secure modern encryption by default, and also allows customers to optionally enable legacy (old) ciphers.
+The legacy setting lets outdated clients, systems, and devices connect via older ciphers and protocols that are known to be insecure.

-While you can enable legacy insecure ciphers, we recommend updating those connections to more secure ones.
-To phase out the use of insecure ciphers on legacy connections, you can run pre-defined reports to determine which ciphers are being used.
-This gives you current and historical information about how each of your users' connections are affected.
+When you enable legacy insecure ciphers, we recommend updating those connections to more secure ones.
+To phase out insecure ciphers on legacy connections, you can run pre-defined reports to determine which ciphers are being used.
+The reports give you current and historical information about how each of your users' connections are affected.

-Whenever a cipher becomes vulnerable or compromised we remove it from the modern (default) option and designate it to only work with the legacy cipher option.
+When a cipher becomes vulnerable or compromised, we remove it from the modern (default) option and designate it to work only with the legacy cipher option.

 A Note About the Term SSL / TLS

-TLS refers to a more modern standard that replaces the SSL standard.
-When either term is used without a specific version number (such as TLSv1.3), the terms TLS and SSL are used interchangeably on our documentation and website.
+TLS is the modern standard that replaces SSL.
+When either term appears without a specific version number (such as TLSv1.3), our documentation and website use TLS and SSL interchangeably.

 Default Secure Ciphers

-Our SSL configuration is considered an A+ Rating, according to the Qualys SSL graderExternal LinkThis link leads to an external website and will open in a new tab.
+Our SSL configuration holds an A+ Rating from the Qualys SSL graderExternal LinkThis link leads to an external website and will open in a new tab.

 HTTPS